Leading Forging Companies

 Forging Press

-Forging presses are machines that use a press instead of a hammer to shape the metal.
-Forging presses may use mechanical power or hydraulic power to work.
+Forging presses are machines employing a press, rather than a hammer, to mold metal.
+They harness either mechanical or hydraulic power to operate.

 Variations and Similar Processes of Forging

-Other forging processes include: warm forging, cold forging, hot forging, hand forging, roll forging, roll ring forging, drop forging and press forging.
+Additional forging techniques encompass warm forging, cold forging, hot forging, hand forging, roll forging, roll ring forging, drop forging, and press forging.

-Cold forging occurs when manufacturers perform forging below a metal’s recrystallization temperature.
-Often, this is simply room temperature.
-The cold forge process is best for operation on softer metals like: silver, gold, bronze, copper, brass and platinum.
-Manufacturers like cold forging because with it they can achieve extremely high tolerances and high tensile strength.
-Also, cold forging creates no surface scaling.
-Cold forging can create components that are otherwise not cost-effective through solid bar machining and is the preferred method for high-volume manufacturing.
+Cold forging occurs when manufacturers forge metals below their recrystallization temperature, typically at or near room temperature.
+This process is particularly suited for softer metals such as silver, gold, bronze, copper, brass, and platinum.
+Manufacturers favor cold forging due to its capability to achieve exceptionally tight tolerances and high tensile strength.
+Additionally, it prevents surface scaling.
+Cold forging enables the production of components that may not be economically feasible through solid bar machining, making it the preferred method for high-volume manufacturing.

 Forging Benefits

-Some complimentary benefits of a forged component are eliminating undesired defects and porosity evident in cast metals.
+One of the notable advantages of a forged component is its ability to eliminate undesirable defects and porosity often found in cast metals.
 Below are the advantages of forging components over casting components:

 Things to Consider About Forging

-Before agreeing to work with a forging company, you need to make sure that they can meet your needs.
-For example, many companies offer valuable secondary services, such as: custom die machining, metal stamping, post-forging product testing (ultrasonic testing, radiography, etc.), delivery services and post-delivery support.
+Before committing to collaborate with a forging company, it’s crucial to ensure they can fulfill your requirements.
+For instance, numerous companies provide essential supplementary services like custom die machining, metal stamping, post-forging product testing (including ultrasonic testing and radiography), delivery services, and post-delivery support.

 Check out our Die Castings website